MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/index.md

 The MRTK team is fully committed to releasing this functionality.
 It's important to note that the packages may not contain the complete feature we're planning to release; they may undergo major, breaking architectural changes before release.

-We very much encourage you to provide any and all feedback to help shape the final form of these early preview features.
+We very much encourage you to provide all feedback to help shape the final form of these early preview features.

 ## UX building blocks